soundpress/nycadministrativecode/docs/c15/index.rst

 d.
 Newspapers, wrapping paper or other light refuse or rubbish which is likely to be blown or scattered about the streets shall be securely bundled, tied or packed before being placed for collection.
 Such material shall be kept and placed for collection in the same manner as the receptacles.

 e.
-No person shall deposit household or commercial refuse or liquid wastes in a public litter basket placed on the streets by the department or any other person.
-There shall be a rebuttable presumption that the person whose name, or other identifying information, appears on any household or commercial refuse or liquid wastes deposited in such public litter basket violated this subdivision.
+(1) No person shall deposit household or commercial refuse or liquid wastes in a public litter basket placed on the streets by the department or any other person.
+There shall be a rebuttable presumption that the person whose name, or other identifying information, appears on any household or commercial refuse or liquid wastes deposited in such public litter basket violated this paragraph.

+   (2) No person shall place household or commercial refuse in or upon any sidewalk, street, lot, park, public place, wharf, pier, dock, bulkhead, slip, navigable waterway or other area whether publicly or privately owned, except in accordance with rules of the department relating to collection (i) by the department or (ii) by a private carter that is required to be licensed or registered pursuant to chapter 1 of title 16-A of the code.
+There shall be a rebuttable presumption that the person whose name, or other identifying information, appears on any household or commercial refuse placed in or upon any sidewalk, street, lot, park, public place, wharf, pier, dock, bulkhead, slip, navigable waterway or other area whether publicly or privately owned violated this paragraph.

 f.
-Any person violating the provisions of this section, except subdivision e, shall be liable for a civil penalty of not less than twenty-five nor more than one hundred dollars for the first violation, not less than one hundred dollars nor more than two hundred dollars for a second violation within any twelve-month period, and not less than two hundred dollars nor more than three hundred dollars for a third or subsequent violation with any twelve-month period.
-Any person violating the provisions of subdivision e of this section shall be liable for a civil penalty of not less than one hundred dollars nor more than three hundred dollars for the first violation, not less than two hundred fifty dollars nor more than three hundred fifty dollars for a second violation within any twelve-month period, and not less than three hundred fifty dollars nor more than four hundred dollars for a third or subsequent violation within any twelve month period.
+Any person violating the provisions of this section, except subdivision e, shall be liable for a civil penalty of not less than $25 nor more than $100 for the first violation, not less than $100 nor more than $200 for a second violation within any twelve-month period, and not less than $200 nor more than $300 for a third or subsequent violation within any twelve-month period.
+Any person violating the provisions of paragraph (1) of subdivision e of this section shall be liable for a civil penalty of $100 for the first violation, $250 for a second violation within any twelve-month period, and $350 for a third or subsequent violation within any twelve-month period.
+Any person violating the provisions of paragraph (2) of subdivision e of this section shall be liable for a civil penalty $75 for the first violation, $300 for a second violation within any twelve-month period, and $400 for a third or subsequent violation within any twelve-month period.

 g.
 In the instance where a notice of violation is issued for breach of the provisions of this section such process shall be returnable to the environmental control board, which shall have the power to impose the civil penalties provided in subdivision f of this section.

 h.
 In the event that a person fails to answer such notice of violation within the time provided therefor by the environmental control board, that person shall become liable for additional penalties.
-The additional penalties shall not exceed three hundred dollars for each violation.
+The additional penalties shall be $300 for each violation.

 i.
 Nothing herein contained shall be construed to supersede, substitute for or abrogate the provisions of article one hundred fifty-three of the health code or article five of subchapter two of chapter two of title twenty-seven of the code.

+(Am.
+L.L.
+2018/135, 7/29/2018, eff.
+9/27/2018.